A grant is one form of financial aid that typically does not have to be repaid.

 +

-• You are not eligible for a Federal Pell Grant on the basis of your Expected Family Contribution but
+• You are not eligible for a Federal Pell Grant on the basis of your Expected Family Contribution (EFC) but meet the remaining Federal Pell Grant eligibility requirements, and

-• your parent or guardian was a member of the U.S. armed forces and died as a result of military service performed in Iraq or Afghanistan after the events of 9/11, and
+• Your parent or guardian was a member of the U.S. armed forces and died as a result of military service performed in Iraq or Afghanistan after the events of 9/11, and

-• you were under 24 years old or enrolled in college at least part-time at the time of your parent’s or guardian’s death.
+• You were under 24 years old or enrolled in college at least part-time at the time of your parent’s or guardian’s death.

 • Minority Teachers of Illinois (MTI) Scholarship Program